csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

   <img src="https://github.com/hoatrinhusc/Gromacs-benchmark/blob/main/PME_breakdown.png"/>
 </figure>
  From the figure, we see that when we increase # of PME ranks to 4, there is a significant decrease in cost due to the speed up in PME mesh calculation.
 But when we increase # of PME ranks to 10, there is a significant increase in cost due to the slow down by the waiting time between PME ranks and PP ranks.
- This analysis, however, is not complete, since there are other factors like load imbalancing, etc... which we might consider in the future.\
+ This analysis, however, is not complete, since there are other factors like load imbalancing, etc... which we might consider in the future.

 **3. Strong scaling using MPI method**

-Pure MPI jobs:
+Pure MPI jobs:<\br>
 System : Aquaporin (MEM protein).
 In this section, ntask-per-node = 16, cpu-per-task = 1, we are varying no of nodes like 1,4,10,...,50,60,70,calculations are done paricularly on Xeon silver 4116 processor @ 2.1GHz.
 The image below shoes the output in terms of performance(ns/day) as we increase the number of resources.